PSFCPlasmaTools/eqtools/README.md

 - `SolovievEFIT.py`: Contains classes to construct analytic Soloviev equilibria with circular flux surfaces.
 - `test.py`: Compares the analytical solution to the results from `eqtools` for Soloviev's solution to the Grad-Shafranov equation with circular flux surfaces.
 - `unittests.py`: Conducts extensive consistency checks on all of the coordinate mapping routines.
+- `demo.py`: Contains a very bare-bones demo to make sure `eqtools` is working.
+For a more detailed tutorial, refer to the documentation at http://eqtools.readthedocs.org/